wacuuu/workload-collocation-agent/docs/score_algorithm.rst

 For each workload the heuristic approximates (among others):

-- **memory bandwidth** requirement (traffic from caches to RAM memory) with division on read/write, **what must be noted Intel RDT** is required to be enabled on the node for this to work,
+- **memory bandwidth** requirement (traffic from caches to RAM memory) with division on read/write (note that **Intel RDT Memory Bandwidth Monitoring feature** is required to be enabled on the node for this to work),
-- **working set size** requirement (number of touched memory pages in a period of time).
+- **working set size** requirement (also known as hot memory reqion size or memory footprint).

 All this is calculated based on historical data (as default history window is set to 7 days).
 Please refer to `prometheus_rule.score.yaml <../examples/kubernetes/monitoring/prometheus/prometheus_rule.score.yaml>`_.